-Education for Sustainability-Philly Teacher Leadership Program
+Education for Sustainability-Philly Teacher Leaders

 Education For Sustainability – Philly: Inspiring Student STEM Engagement and Success by Harnessing Regional Resources and Developing Teacher Leadership

 Education for Sustainability (EfS) – Philly is an National Science Foundation funded project that will address the national need for highly effective teachers who can engage and inspire their students to succeed in STEM by linking the study of STEM to the real world issue of sustainability.
 The project will create a model for master teacher development in Education for Sustainability that prepares teachers to teach STEM content using themes from sustainability.
 The teachers will learn to incorporate hands-on pedagogies that put learning into action by providing opportunities for students to address authentic sustainability challenges in their own schools and communities.
-The master teachers will support implementation of the School District of Philadelphia’s comprehensive sustainability plan, GreenFutures, which calls for including principles of sustainability throughout the curriculum.
+The master teachers will support implementation of the School District of Philadelphia’s comprehensive sustainability plan, GreenFutures, which calls for including education for sustainability core standards throughout the curriculum.
 The project is situated within the region’s STEM sustainability “ecosystem”, a rich array of STEM and sustainability assets, including informal education organizations, institutions of higher education, green businesses, community, parent and teacher groups, that will be cultivated to support the master teacher program and the GreenFutures plan.

 Principal Investigator: Victor Donnay, Bryn Mawr College

 Co-Principal Investigators: Paul Morgan, West Chester University and Margaret Stephens, Community College of Philadelphia

 Education for Sustainability – Philly Teacher Leadership Program.